Outlook Desktop | Refinement of the QR code attaching procedure

 • Getting the MIME of a message using MS Graph works well for both signing and verification on web and desktop.
 The add-in verifies emails sent before that change, too.

 • Attachment and appending of the seal to the message works for both web and desktop using the sendMail endpoint which requires the Mail.Send scope in the Microsoft Identity Platform.
-Implementing this endpoint would require small UX changes since the request body should contain the whole message object (Send mail - Microsoft Graph v1.0 | Microsoft Docs)
+Implementing this endpoint would require small UX changes since the request body should contain the whole message object (user: sendMail - Microsoft Graph v1.0 | Microsoft Learn)

 • We can use the Graph API to entirely replace usage of EWS